josehu07/josehu07.github.io/index.md

 # About Me

 I am an Applied Scientist in the [Amazon S3 team](https://www.amazon.science/tag/amazon-s3) at [Amazon Web Services](https://aws.amazon.com/), based in Seattle.
-I **research+engineer** distributed and cloud-native storage systems, vector storage and semantic search services, formal modeling and verification, and other related topics.
+I **research+engineer** distributed cloud-native storage systems, vector stores, semantic search services, formal modeling and verification methods, and other related topics.

 I obtained my Ph.D. in Computer Science from the [ADSL lab](https://research.cs.wisc.edu/adsl/) at the [University of Wisconsin-Madison](https://www.wisc.edu/), where I was fortunate to be advised by [Professor Andrea C. Arpaci-Dusseau](http://pages.cs.wisc.edu/~dusseau/) and [Professor Remzi H. Arpaci-Dusseau](http://pages.cs.wisc.edu/~remzi/).
-My research focused on **computer systems**, especially distributed systems and algorithms, operating systems, and cloud storage infrastructure.
+My research focused on **computer systems**, specifically, distributed systems, operating systems, and cloud storage infrastructure.
 My dissertation modernizes the design and implementation of consensus protocols for replicated, fault-tolerant services.
 I also studied file systems and kernel storage stack technologies for new hardware such as persistent memory.

 ```rust
 /// Keep calm & do good research!